flowroute/flowroute-numbers-python/README.md

 		tnc = TelephoneNumbersController()
 		irc = InboundRoutesController()

-6. Optionally, add a line that prints out a response when parameters are passed to a method:
+6. Optionally, add a line that prints out a response when parameters are passed to a method, allowing you to see the results onscreen of an invoked method.

 		print (response)

-	>**Important:** Throughout this SDK, `response` is used in examples. `response` is a variable name that can be changed to a name of your own choosing.
+	>**Important:** Throughout this SDK, `response` is used in method examples. `response` is a variable name that can be changed to a name of your own choosing.
 It can support an unlimited number of characters.
 If you choose to rename `response`, make sure that any method that references that variable name is also changed to use the new name.
-For example, you might have the following:
+In the following example, `response` is changed to `blob` where ever `response` is used:
 >
->`blob = pnc.list_area_and_exchange()`
+>`#List NPA and NXX`<br>
->
+>`blob = pnc.list_area_and_exchange()`<br>
 >`print (blob)`

 7. Save the Python file in your top-level **flowroute-numbers-python** directory with a .py extension.
 For example, *mycontrollers.py*.